aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/managing-large-attachments/_index.md

 > **Pro tip:** If the file exceeds typical limits, consider compressing it first or splitting it into smaller parts using `AttachmentCollection` methods.

 ## How to send large email attachment with Aspose.Email

+`InputStream` is a Java stream that reads bytes from a source, allowing data to be processed without loading the entire file into memory.
+`SmtpClient` handles SMTP server communication and sends the message.

+Load your large file into an `InputStream`, attach it to a `MailMessage`, and call `SmtpClient.send`.
+Aspose.Email streams the attachment during the SMTP transaction, so the entire file never resides in memory – this approach reliably sends files up to several hundred megabytes while staying within the server’s size ceiling.

 Now that the message is ready, we need to push it through an SMTP server.
 Aspose.Email streams the attachment during the send operation, so the whole file never resides in memory.